 Fujii Akiko[Producer, Aichi Prefectural Art Theater]

-Fujii became the Chief Manager and Senior Producer of Aichi Prefectural Art Theater in 2016, having served as Curator of Music for Aichi Arts Center since 1992.
+Fujii became the Chief Producer of Aichi Prefectural Art Theater, having served as Curator of Music for Aichi Arts Center since 1992.
 She has planned and produced collaborative works of contemporary and folk music, film, and dance featuring artists who defy categories, including Nomura Makoto’s "A Concert in a swimming pool" (2010), Takehisa Kosugi’s "MUSIC EXPANDED #1, #2" (2016) and Miwa Masahiro and Maeda Shinjiro’s revival of The Monologue Opera “The New Era” (2017).
 She was the Performing Arts Producer and Curator for the Aichi Triennale 2010, 2013, and 2016.

 Maeda Keizo[Art Producer]